 - This loaf has a fabulously crispy exterior, combined with a moist and tender interior.

-- This rhubarb loaf keeps several days on the counter and is a great bite any time of day.
+- Thanks to the addition of yogurt, this moist rhubarb loaf keeps several days on the counter and is a great bite any time of day.

 Rhubarb – either fresh or frozen rhubarb will work for this loaf.
 For frozen rhubarb, you can use from frozen, with no need to thaw.
 I find the baking time is slightly longer when using frozen rhubarb.